wp-plugins/simple-foaf/readme.txt

 == Description ==

-A simple FoaF feed for all blog users based on the work of [wasab.dk](http://www.wasab.dk/morten/blog/archives/2004/07/05/wordpress-plugin-foaf-output)
+A simple FoaF feed for all blog users, based on the work of [wasab.dk](http://www.wasab.dk/morten/blog/archives/2004/07/05/wordpress-plugin-foaf-output)

 == Installation ==